adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

-one of the things I've realized is that the *real* source of problems in all these voting systems is the imperfect information problem, the potential error between voters credences and "true" credences. this is why persistent voting is so awesome! it shortens the feedback loop, and using a stabilization period is able to update everyone's credences without locking into perverse outcomes basically the voting method is able to replace the entire social polling apparatus, and remove any market incentive to participate in the horse race. it makes sense why all these methods have created such a large incentive, since credence error is the bigggest real source of utility loss! persistent updating takes politics out of the "game of chance" territory back into a fluid negotiation between groups as it's supposed to be
+one of the things I've realized is that the *real* source of problems in all these voting systems is the imperfect information problem, the potential error between voters credences and "true" credences. this is why adaptive voting is so awesome! it shortens the feedback loop, and using a stabilization period is able to update everyone's credences without locking into perverse outcomes basically the voting method is able to replace the entire social polling apparatus, and remove any market incentive to participate in the horse race. it makes sense why all these methods have created such a large incentive, since credence error is the bigggest real source of utility loss! adaptive updating takes politics out of the "game of chance" territory back into a fluid negotiation between groups as it's supposed to be